Zint Barcode Generator and Zint Barcode Studio User Manual

 const char *filename, int rotate_angle);

 In these definitions length can be used to set the length of the input string.
 This allows the encoding of NUL (ASCII 0) characters in those symbologies which allow this.
-A value of 0 will disable this usage and Zint will encode data up to the first NUL character in the input string, which must be present.
+A value of 0 (or less than 0) will disable this usage and Zint will encode data up to the first NUL character in the input string, which must be present.

 The rotate_angle value can be used to rotate the image when outputting.
 Valid values are 0, 90, 180 and 270.

 If printing more than one barcode, the zint_symbol structure may be re-used by calling the ZBarcode_Clear() function after each barcode to free any output buffers allocated.
-The zint_symbol input variables must be reset.
+The zint_symbol input members must be reset.
+To fully restore zint_symbol to its default state, call ZBarcode_Reset() instead.

 5.4 Buffering Symbols in Memory (raster)